metrasynth/sunvox-guide/docs/planning/proposed-toc.rst

     - Meego
     - Raspberry Pi
     - Windows CE
+- Developers
+    - Using SunVox DLL for playback
+        - button-clicking game for several languages and platforms
+    - Using Radiant Voices to read, modify, and write files
-- Cookbook
+- Appendices
+    - Introduction to music theory
-    - (convert forum posts to detailed examples)
+    - Introduction to sound design
-    - (analyze clever tricks from example songs and synths)
+    - Default keyboard shortcuts
+    - SunVox community resources
     - Metrasynth
         - What is Metrasynth?
         - Solar Sails
             - MetaModule Construction Kit
             - Polyphonist
             - VoxPlex
-- Syntorial
+    - Syntorial reference
         - What is Syntorial?
         - Lesson 1: ...
-    - ...
-- Developers
-    - Using SunVox DLL for playback
-        - button-clicking game for several languages and platforms
-    - Using Radiant Voices to read, modify, and write files
-- Appendices
-    - Brief introduction to music theory
-    - Default keyboard shortcuts
-    - SunVox community resources
 - Contributors
     - How to contribute
     - Editors